Playtime is a crucial part of your child’s emotional, social, and physical development. Play holds great value and is about much more than having fun.

 Constructive playtime

 For children to really benefit from play, it is important for you as a parent to give your child time to play in a safe space.
-While children must be supervised, do so from a distance.
-Allowing children to use their imagination will be most beneficial for their development.
+While children must be supervised, consider doing so from a distance.
+Allowing children to use their imagination will be beneficial for their development.
 Try letting the play take a natural course and see where it flows, redirecting only if needed.

 Some ideas for parents to set the groundwork for creative play: